DFNValentin/VedPy-CLI/README.md

 - Ability to store information about passwords, email addresses, and other important personal details
 - Password protection at the application level
 - Two CLI interfaces
+- All data storage in one secure Local Database with encryption

 ## Requirements and Dependencies